BillyPilgrimx/homework/README.md

-# this is my homework repo
+# this is my Java Object Oriented homework repo